AdenWhitworth/checkmate_Front-End/README.md

         "connected": "$connected",             // Connection status of player B which is always true for the bot "orientation": "$orientation",         // Board orientation of player B ("w" or "b") },
-      "status": "$status",                     // Current status of the game ("in-progress", "completed", or "waiting") "winner": "$winner"                      // Winner of the game ("playerA", "playerB", "draw", or null if ongoing) }
+      "remainingHints": "$remainingHints",     // The amount of hints left (Infinite as -1 or 0 to 3) "remainingUndos": "$remainingUndos",     // The amount of undos left (Infinite as -1 or 0 to 3) "status": "$status",                     // Current status of the game ("in-progress", "completed", or "waiting") "winner": "$winner"                      // Winner of the game ("playerA", "playerB", "draw", or null if ongoing) }